pajlau/website-temp/README.md

 **If the code will be used publicly, shared publicly at any point.
 You are required to attach the copyright notice.**

 ## Translations:
-I'm not going to translate all the comments and/or other things called in polish language.
+I'm not going to translate all the comments and/or other things called in polish language, since it's just a college project for someone else.
 If you are willing to translate, submit a pull request.

 ## Anything else:
 For anything else, submit an issue.
 I might fix anything that is done wrong.
 If you want to fix it yourself, submit a pull request.